The DUI Process in Georgia

 There is a standard way DUI cases are handled in Georgia.
 If you are facing drunk driving charges, it is important to understand how the DUI process works.
-The following is a brief summary of the DUI process in Georgia:
+The following is a brief summary of the DUI process:

 The Stop